arfenarf/jsl-mimic-omop/README.md

 not repeatedly).

 * I chose to use `ner-jsl` but am concerned about properly filtering entity types
-* I Routers to send true `DRUG` information over to an RxNorm resolver, and just about everything else to a SNOMED-CT Observation resolver
+* I used Routers to send true `DRUG` information over to an RxNorm resolver, and just about everything else to a SNOMED-CT Observation resolver
 * Early experiments with `TEST`s were unsatisfactory, as all kinds of acronyms were getting context-less entity matches.
 I want to handle test information